nick-brown/ruby-interview-questions/README.md

 A: A method which alters the internal state of the object receiver.

 Q: Is a method an object?
-A: No, however, a `MethodObject` is an object.
+A: No, however, a `Method` object is an object.

 Q: What is a predicate in the context of Ruby method naming conventions?
 A: A method that answers a question posed by the method invocation or method name.
 Predicates typically return a boolean.